MyriamObialo/FDS--Brain-Tumor-Detector-/README.md

 The dataset is acquired from kaggle which contains annotated MRI images of brain tumors and images without tumor.
 To optimize the training process, diverse sizes and optimizers are used.

 ### Project files:
-`Brain Tumor Detection Using YOLO`: contains the report of our analysis
+`Brain-Tumor-Report`: contains the report of our analysis

 `brain-tumor-detection.ipynb`: contains all the code